romene/Naturaily-netlify/_posts/2018-07-10-how-collectivity-changes-the-lives-of-african-people.md

   Health sector
 description: >-
-  In this interview with Maxime Rouve, PM at Collectivity, we will take a deeper look at how Collectivity, with our help, improves the lives of African people.
+  In this interview with Maxime Rouve, PM at Collectivity, we will take a deeper look at how Collectivity, with our help, improves knowledge sharing and co-production in the Global Health sector.
 slug: collectivity-interview
 layout: post
 date: '2018-09-10 11:35:00 +0200'